Zaid-Ajaj/Fable.Remoting/documentation/src/implicit-authentication.md

 Using `Fable.Remoting` only as part of your web application is a key feature of the library (and the reason why we call it a library instead of a framework).
 It should be easy to integrate it with an exisiting web application too, especially when it comes to authentication and authorization, you most likely already have a mechanism to secure your application endpoints.

 ### Scenario of an existing application
-For example you might have `requireAuthenticated` WebPart/HttpHandler that you put before your secure endpoints like the following:
+For example you might have `requiresAuthenticated` WebPart/HttpHandler that you put before your secure endpoints like the following:

 ```fs
 let webApp =